In this last part writing about our trip to NZ, I’m going to talk about how we catered to the interests, nay, obsessions of our family.

 Taieri Gorge Railway

 This was a 4 hour round trip in an adorable old carriage that wound up the mountains near Dunedin.
-There was a rather amusing commentary through the whole trip, and they even told a little story about a homeschooling family who eventually had their daughter catch the train to go to her high-school every day – very sweet.
+There was a rather amusing commentary through the whole trip.
+They even told a little story about a homeschooling family who eventually had their daughter catch the train to go to her high-school every day – very sweet.
 I wasn’t sure the kids would cope with the trip, due to it’s length, but they did very well.
 Mostly because the train wasn’t very full so they could both run around the carriage.